jerrymarino/swiftyswiftvim/README.md

 - A completion engine for Swift that interfaces with the swift compiler.
 - A HTTP server to interface with completion engines ( YouCompleteMe ).

-[warning] This is quite hacked together!
-The prototype should support end to end semantic completion as a proof of concept for a given Swift program.

-## Detailed Design

 ### Completion Engine

 The backing implementation of the completion engine is a C++ completer and the